'Unexpected Token Export' error

 const superman = new Hero('Superman');

-The reason behind this is simple - Node.js uses the CommonJS Module syntax which assumes two other keywords: require() and module.exports.
+The reason’s simple.
+Node.js uses CommonJS module syntax, which expects two different keywords: require() and module.exports.

 // hero.class.js